7 Ways to Make Fear Fun

-It’s Halloween.
-I feel like I’ve said that before.
 It’s time to enjoy things normal people should be afraid of.
 What if we did that all the time?
-But instead of vampires and roller coasters, we if we made fun out of new foods, new friends, and new books?
+But instead of vampires and roller coasters, what if we created fun out of new foods, new friends, and new books?
 What if we make fear fun?

 A Real Ghost Story for Halloween